Bretons gardant les porcs

 About the Artist

 Emile Bernard, French, (1868-1941).
 Emile Bernard was a celebrated painter, poet and writer on the subject of art.
-He knew Gogh, Vincent van and Toulouse-Lautrec, Henri de, and many Post-impressionist contemporaries of his day.
-Bernard was a major influence on Gauguin, Paul and Anquentin.
+He knew van Gogh and Toulouse-Lautrec, and many Post-impressionist contemporaries of his day.
+Bernard was a major influence on Gauguin and Anquentin.
 In Paris and Pont-Avon these three men inspired each other in the development of Cloisonnism, a style using flat areas of colour with bold dark outlines.

 In Cloisonnism, Bernard and his pals sought to manipulate space, create patterns in the composition, and choose a symbolic subject that extended beyond the surface appearance of objects.
 These were the essential elements of the Post-Impressionist school, concentrating on the optical impression of a scene at a particular moment in time.